 Grateful -vs- Thankful (2021)

-I wrote this little ditty nearly five years ago.
+I wrote this little ditty nearly seven years ago.
+Where do the years go?!
 It turns out that over the years this little grateful – vs – thankful tale attracts a great deal of traffic to our site, about this time, every year.
 Which tells me I’m not alone in my thought process of trying to distinguish between the two.

 Grateful -vs- Thankful (2014)